At Saturday Market, the maker is the seller. If you handcraft your items, you will probably be able to sell them. The general craft guidelines are:

 How can I get a space at Holiday Market?

-If you become a Market member before July, we will automatically send a reminder to download or get an application to you in early July.
+If you become a Market member before July, we will automatically send an application postcard/notification to your mailing address in our records in early July.
 After July, contact us and we will send you one, or you can apply online from the Applications page.
 As with other Market events, spaces are allocated in point order.
-They are sold in weekend blocks, rather than by the day, and fees are fixed, rather than a percentage.
+Please note, Holiday Market priority points are calculated differently than Park Blocks points.
+Spaces are sold in weekend blocks, rather than by the day, and fees are fixed, rather than a percentage.
 See the application for specifics.

 What about selling at the Lane County Farmers’ Market?